sofrasnikos/the-game-of-life-di/README.md

 # A Parallel Implementation for Conway's Game of Life

-Copyright (C) 2018 Vangelis Tsiatouras
+Copyright (C) 2018 Vangelis Tsiatouras & Nick Sofras

 ## About